Warren & Migliaccio, L.L.P.

 A well-crafted summer possession schedule lets parents maintain an equal share of the fun in the sun with their kids.
 If creating this balance feels like solving a Rubik’s Cube blindfolded, don’t fret; it’s all about alternating weekends and splitting vacation time evenly.
 You’ll want to think ahead—summer comes fast.

-For example, if one parent gets Memorial Day weekend, the other might get an extra few days tacked onto July 4th celebrations.
+For example, if one parent gets Memorial Day weekend, the other might get a few days extra tacked onto July 4th celebrations.
 This way, each parent has their fair share of holiday barbecues and fireworks shows without stepping on toes.

 Adjusting Custody for Extended School Holidays